geraldzakwan/geraldzakwan.github.io/README.md

 # Tajong.ai

-- A web app that could automatically generate academic questions (`multiple choice` and `short answer`) given a document in `Bahasa`.
+- A web app that could automatically generate `academic questions` (`multiple choice` and `short answer`) given a document in `Bahasa`.

-- This is intended to generate questions for young students, for example, using a paragraph from an elementary school `history` lesson.
+- This is intended to generate questions for young `students`, for example, using a paragraph from an elementary school `history` lesson.

-- The app, however, could generalize to accept other stuff like news.
+- The app, however, could generalize to accept other stuff like `news`.

-- This project is submitted for a Hackathon competition held by Kata.ai.
+- This project is submitted for a `Hackathon` competition held by `Kata.ai`.

 - More on the competition here `https://blog.kata.ai/en/post/katahack-2-0-2/.`